 The following specifications are to ensure that the machine will perform the tasks necessary to satisfy MRC loading capabilities.
-Equipment is not to exceed 675 hours of use per year and not to be more than 15 years old (2005 model year).
 Deviation from the following specifications must be explained and justified in bid response.
 Table 1 provides a summary of basic machine characteristics and required specifications.